tnyeanderson/heart-sms-backend/CONTRIBUTING.md

 ## Building the development environment

 This environment should NOT be used for production.
-It also does not include the web interface as that should be tested separately, locally with npm.

 This repo makes liberal use of `npm run $SCRIPT` commands for flexibility.
 These are derived from `package.json`, if you are curious.